tabsoverspaces/TimeFormatter/README.md

 TimeFormatter is a utility class which provides various different ways of formatting (pretty-printing) a given time period.
 It is (will be) available for multiple programming languages.
 As of the initial commit of version 0.1, only implementation for Java is available.

+The formatter works by identifying the largest time unit present in the provided time period of milliseconds, and then formatting all smaller time units, one by one.
+Time units are better explained below.

 ## Formats available
 So far, there are two possible formats available, but more are planned to be added in the future, to allow for more formatting functionality.

 ### Verbal time format
 This format can return a string of the given time period in the following shape:

+- xx years, xx months, xx days, xx hours, xx minutes and xx seconds
+- xx months, xx days, xx hours, xx minutes and xx seconds
+- xx days, xx hours, xx minutes and xx seconds
+- xx hours, xx minutes and xx seconds
+- xx minutes and xx seconds
 - xx seconds

-- xx minutes and xx seconds
-- xx hours, xx minutes and xx seconds
-- xx days, xx hours, xx minutes and xx seconds
-- xx months, xx days, xx hours, xx minutes and xx seconds
+### Single suffix time format
+This format returns the string with values for each time units being followed by a single-letter suffix.
+That can look like this:

+- xxy:xxM:xxd:xxh:xxm:xxs
+- xxM:xxd:xxh:xxm:xxs
+- xxd:xxh:xxm:xxs
+- xxh:xxm:xxs
+- xxm:xxs
+- xxs

 ## Time units
 One important flexibility feature of the formatter is that it allows you to give a value for the number of time units(days, hours, minutes...) that you want your final formatted string to contain.
 For example, if you wanted to format and print a time period with the verbal time format on the scale of a couple of years, but anything less than a day is irrelevant to you, then you can simple state that you only want to see 3 significant units, i.e. years, months and days.

+Here are a couple of examples to illustrate this:
 Ex.
 1) 4 significant units
 - 3 years, 6 months, 2 days and 7 hours